Lab 5: Svelte II (Loading Data & Reactivity)

 element.

-“Bind” in this context means that the value of the variable will be automatically updated when the value of the <select>
+In this context, bind means that the value of the variable will be automatically updated when the value of the <select>

 changes, and vice versa.